alianza/portfolio-v2/content/projects/2023-05-09_portfolio-v2.md

   generation resulting much better performance and a way smoother user and administrative experience!
 ---
 This project was a rework of my original personal portfolio website which was built using vanilla JavaScript (No Frameworks) which served as introduction to me as a professional software engineer and as a person.
-The original portfolio website was not so easy to maintain and adding new projects to is was a chore.
+The original portfolio website was not so easy to maintain and adding new projects to it was a chore.
 Taking inspiration from other projects I've completed since and the tech-stacks I've used there I decided to use a similar stack to realize version 2 of my personal portfolio website.

-I decided that the website should have very good performance, editing contant should be easy and accessible and it should support many convenient features like custom widgets in the content editor, preview mode in the CMS, high compatibility and support for modern features such as dark mode, static site generation and smooth animations.
+I decided that the website should have very good performance, editing contant should be easy and accessible, and it should support many convenience features like custom widgets in the content editor, preview mode in the CMS, high compatibility and support for modern features such as dark mode, static site generation and smooth animations.

 - - -